Creative Thinking Through Sustainable Making

 I find there is a circularity in how I work.
 As a child I loved things that had a history - dusty old barns on grandad's farm, a chipped mug with a nice pattern, hand-crocheted lace made by my great aunts - and I'm still hunting for detritus and the imperfectly mellowed.
 Years ago my degree show at Camberwell featured Goldfish Bowls and Toucan Jugs, now thirty+ years on and the fascination with fish and feathers still persists.

 An artist by nature and creative to the core with a ceramics degree from Camberwell School of Art in the early 80s, a few years ago I returned to education, graduating from Bath Spa University with a Masters in Ceramics.
-I have now embarked on another adventure with my partner Robin; renovating a chapel in Devon, creating studios out of a cobwebby piggery, and taming a neglected environment to resurrect a productive, flourishing vegetable garden.
+I have now embarked on another adventure with my husband Robin; renovating a chapel in Devon, creating studios out of a cobwebby piggery, and taming a neglected environment to resurrect a productive, flourishing vegetable garden.